 For non-native English speakers: proficiency of TOEFL 90 or IELTS 7 is an admissions requirement.

-We currently offer the program three times a year, Spring, Summer and Fall.
+We currently offer the program two times a year, Spring, and Fall.

 Experience Lab at Penn is proud to offer the ability to pay for 100% of our program fee through stipends from our field experience companies.

-A select number of eligible students will be connected with their field experience company during our application process.
+Eligible students will be connected with their field experience company during our application process.
 If a match for both our program and the company, the student’s field experience company will pay stipends to cover the entire cost of our program fee.
-These positions are offered on a case-by-case basis, and we only have limited number of them, so we recommend applying as soon as possible if this interests you.

 It’s possible, and many fellows do get full-time offers, but that should not be the expectation heading into the Field Experience.
 The agreement is for a 3-month role: you will contribute to the company’s work and mission, and it will provide an opportunity to learn and apply new skills to build your portfolio of professional work.
 Remember, specific tasks will vary from company to company, and we trust our fellows to be flexible and willing to take on challenges.
 At the end of the Field Experience, if both you and the company are interested in continuing to work together, you’ll decide those terms together.